 Do I need to use a Milk System Cleaner on my coffee machine?

-Cleaning a coffee machine can be quite daunting as there are many different parts to these mechanical works of art that needs to be looked after properly.
-In our experience, one of the parts that always gets overlooked is the milk system of all automatic, semi-automatic, commercial espresso and household espresso machines.
+Cleaning a coffee machine can be quite daunting, as there are many different parts to these mechanical works of art.
+We frequently overlook the milk system of all automatic, semi-automatic, commercial espresso and household espresso machines.

 When do you need to concern yourself with cleaning your machines milk system?